dhruvrajvanshi/hades-lang/README.md

     // Use `*mut this` to treat receiver pointer as mutable
     // and `this` to take it as value def print_second(*this): Void {
-      c.puts(*this.second); // this.second gives pointer to the second field of the struct.
-Dereference it using prefix * }
+      c.puts(this.second); // Unlike this.second on a pointer to a struct is equivalent to this->second in C }
 }